-We Analyzed 2.7 Billion SSL Certificates to Detect Technologies No One Else Can See
+We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

-We process 80% of global CT logs — 2.7B certificates/month — to detect backend technologies invisible to competitors.
-See the full 2026 CA market share, RSA vs ECDSA trends, and what certificates reveal about tech stacks.
+We process 80% of global CT logs — 8.7B certificates in Q1 2026 — to detect backend technologies invisible to competitors.
+See the full Q1 2026 CA market share, RSA vs ECDSA trends, and what certificates reveal about tech stacks.

-We Analyzed 2.7 Billion SSL Certificates to Detect Technologies No One Else Can See
+We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

-The internet issued 3,411,665,749 SSL/TLS certificates between February 14 and March 16, 2026.
-That's roughly 1,316 certificates every second.
-As CTO of TechnologyChecker.io, I lead the engineering team that processes approximately 80% of all global certificate transparency log data — about 2.7 billion certificate records per month — as part of our technology detection pipeline.
+The internet issued 10,940,896,117 SSL/TLS certificates in Q1 2026 — January through March.
+That's roughly 1,407 certificates every second.
+As CTO of TechnologyChecker.io, I lead the engineering team that processes approximately 80% of all global certificate transparency log data — about 8.7 billion certificate records in Q1 2026 alone — as part of our technology detection pipeline.
 This gives us direct visibility into the infrastructure decisions behind every HTTPS connection on the web, and it's the most technically demanding part of our entire technology lookup stack.

-Key findings from our analysis of SSL certificate transparency data in 2026:
+Key findings from our Q1 2026 SSL certificate transparency analysis:

-• Microsoft Corporation certificates grew 52.8% month-over-month, signaling accelerating Azure adoption
+• Microsoft Corporation certificates grew 500% quarter-over-quarter, signaling explosive Azure adoption

-• ZeroSSL leads .com with 120.3M certificates, overtaking Let's Encrypt on the web's most popular TLD
+• Microsoft Azure now leads .net with 39.1M certificates, overtaking ZeroSSL on the enterprise TLD

-How many SSL certificates are issued per month in 2026?
+How many SSL certificates are issued per quarter in 2026?

-Monthly SSL certificate issuance volume chart showing 3.41 billion certificates in 30 days
+Quarterly SSL certificate issuance volume chart showing 10.94 billion certificates in Q1 2026

 Certificate transparency has been mandatory for all publicly trusted certificates in Chrome since April 2018.
 Every certificate issued by a public CA gets recorded in append-only logs that anyone can audit.
 Our team at TechnologyChecker.io uses CT logs to identify hosting infrastructure and CDN providers across 50 million+ domains we scan monthly.
 It's one of our most reliable data sources.